DevExpress-Examples/wpf-datagrid-round-decimal-values/README.md

 * _Unbound_.
 This example uses non-editable unbound columns.
 * _UnboundEditable_.
 This example uses editable unbound columns.

+In this image, you can see the proper filtering of rounded values.

 ![Alt text](images/filtering.png)

 ## Implementation details

-The _Converter_ solution implements the [IValueConverter.Convert](https://learn.microsoft.com/en-us/dotnet/api/system.windows.data.ivalueconverter.convert) method to round values in columns bound to the converter.
+The _Converter_ solution implements the GridColumn's Binding property to bind it to data.
+Use a custom converter that rounds values in this Binding definition:

 ```xml
 <dxg:GridColumn Header="Growth"